kirandeepkaurkiran64-sys/Induction_response/README.md

 Seniors teach us operators and if-else statements they are also giving us task as we finish each topics.
 Which really give us better understanding.
 #### 2:30 to 3:30
 ### Chemistry Lecture by Prof. Karan Bhalla
+This is the 2nd lecture by Karan Bhalla sir.
+He teach us the syllabus and starts 1st chapter.
+I really enjoy learning chemistry .
+He was helping each and every students with their doubts.